Raghav1308/Food_Forecasting_Analysis_Tableau/README.md

 material is perishable, procurement planning is of utmost importance.
 Secondly, staffing of the centres is also one area wherein accurate demand forecasts are really helpful.
 We have the below information with us in the form of 3 different datasets:

-● Historical data of demand for a product-centre combination ● Product (Meal) features such as category, sub-category, current price and discount ● Information for fulfilment centres like centre area, city information, etc.
+● Historical data of demand for a product-centre combination.

+● Product (Meal) features such as category, sub-category, current price and discount.

+● Information for fulfilment centres like centre area, city information, etc.

 You need to come up with a story in Tableau that talks about the level of demand in each